-Many City parks, pathways, and natural areas are closed because of hazardous trees and ice storm damage.
-Parks Staff is in the process of evaluating each location for hazards.
+Many City pathways and natural areas are closed because of hazardous trees and ice storm damage.
 Respect the closures — do not pass cones, barricades, and caution tape.

-Please stay out of the closed parks for your safety and for those working in the park.
+Please stay out of the closed areas for your safety and for those working on the cleanup.
 This cleanup will take time, but know we are working hard to get these areas open for you to explore!

 Library in-person services resumed on Friday, February 19.